Time Stands Still

 I arrived at the Samuel J. Friedman Theatre at 11:55 a.m.
 Yes, this is the dreaded Sunday rush (box offices open at noon, forcing rush crowds for popular shows to wait out in the cold an extra two hours).
 I, however, didn’t stay out in the cold.
 Although it was a gamble, I used my judgment and assumed that this show would not yet be pulling a large rush crowd, while still in previews.
 I haven’t seen a lot of advertising yet for the show, and some people I’ve talked with didn’t know it was showing yet.
 There was no one waiting at the box office and the doors were already open when I arrived.
 I walked up to the box office attendant and purchased my tickets with ease.
 It ranks among the easiest rushes I’ve ever done.
 Time Stands Still has a student rush policy for $26.50 a piece, up to two tickets per ID.
 Tickets go on sale when the box office opens.

 Although there are four stars inhabiting the four roles in this show, I was most excited to see it because it was written by Donald Margulies.
-For years, I’ve been a huge fan of the HBO movie Dinner With Friends, which is based on his play and for which he also wrote the screenplay (the play won the Pulitzer for Drama in 2000).
+For years, I’ve been a huge fan of the HBO movie Dinner With Friends, which is based on his play and for which he also wrote the screenplay (the play won the Pulitzer for Drama in 2000) he made sure to use some Screenplay Coverage services to perfect his work.
 Margulies is excellent at writing dialogue for couples, particularly for scenes in which they evaluate the fundamentals of their relationship.
 What Margulies does for Andy MacDowell and Dennis Quaid in Dinner, he does nearly as well for Laura Linney and Brian d’Arcy James in Time.

 Playing two journalists who have been reporting for years in war-torn countries, Sarah and James (played by Linney and James) return to the Williamsburg, Brooklyn apartment they share after Sarah’s release from the hospital.
 She has spent weeks in a coma, after sustaining injuries in a car bomb explosion while on assignment.
 They have returned home to resume their lives, but Sarah’s face and arms are marred with shrapnel scars from the explosion.
 The physical markings are only half the reminders that are holding Sarah back from truly returning home.